 What types of plants are suitable for areas near tree roots?

-Why is edging recommended around trees, and what are some options?
+Why is edging recommended around trees, and what are some options I can use?

 Arbor Hills Trees & Landscaping Omaha